-Note that the same indicator can be exported multiple times if it experienced a change of status and/or score.
+The same indicator can be exported multiple times if it experienced a change of status and/or score.

 Macros

 The following macros are used in most of the saved searches this App is configured with (available under Settings > Advanced Search > Search Macros).